 Before that title gets webheads all strung up, let me be clear: I like Spider-Man.
 I own some of his comics.
 Not many, but some.
-I liked the movies for the most part, but I didn’t go crazy for even the good Sam Raimi ones like others did.
-I don’t think the old 90s Spider-Man cartoon holds up in retrospect (I never thought it was great to begin with).
+I liked the movies, but I didn’t go crazy for even Sam Raimi ones like others did.
+I don’t think the old 90s Spider-Man cartoon holds up in retrospect (I didn’t think it was great to begin with).
 And as a good gamer, I’ve enjoyed some of his games like Spider-Man 2 and Shattered Dimensions.
 I’ve known for years that while I like Spidey, I wouldn’t rank him high in my list of favourite superheroes.
 In fact, I don’t think he’d even make it into the top 20.

 Recently, though, I realized why he’s not one of my favourites.
-And I think it all boils down to when I started reading comics and what story started around that time: the dreaded and infamous CLONE SAGA.
+And I think it boils down to when I started reading comics and what story started around that time: the infamous CLONE SAGA.

 Then, of course, came the infamous One More Day, where Mephisto wiped the world’s knowledge that Peter Parker was Spider-Man, also wiping away the Peter/Mary-Jane marriage.
 Basically, Spider-Man made a deal with the devil.
-Really, the whole story was an excuse to make Pete a swinging bachelor again.
-I’ve refused to read a single Spider-Man comic since then because of how horribly it was handled.
-I’ve said to myself that I’ll maybe read Spider-Man again unless they do something like showing Spider-Man punching out Mephisto or remembering the marriage.
+The story was a contrived excuse to make Pete a swinging bachelor again.
+I’ve refused to read a single Spider-Man comic since then.
+I’ve said to myself that I’ll maybe read Spider-Man again if they do something like showing Spider-Man punching out Mephisto or remembering the marriage.
 It was unquestionably the dumbest “reboot,” and an insult to fans.
 Why use magic to do away with the marriage when a major part of Peter’s life and character is dealing with real issues outside of the mask.
 Hell, the character is deeply sci-fi with mad scientists and weird, mutated creatures.
 Of course, revealing his identity to the world in the first place was dumb.
 I understand they wanted to undo that, but the writers did it in the most awkward, convoluted way possible.

 For awhile, I greatly enjoyed Brian Michael Bendis’ Ultimate Spider-Man.
-But I greatly disliked his handling of villains.
-They were bland and bordered on moustache-twirling at points.
-I particularly hated that he turned Spidey’s greatest villain – the Green Goblin – into a glorified Hulk.
+But I disliked his handling of villains.
+They were bland, bordering on moustache-twirling at points.
+I particularly hated that Spidey’s greatest villain – the Green Goblin – became a glorified Hulk.
 I tried a little bit of his Miles Morales Spider-Man.
 I liked the character, but the comic didn’t draw me in enough to keep reading.
-Another book I enjoyed was Sean McKeever’s Mary Jane Loves Spider-Man, which was more like a lighthearted teen romance book focusing on Mary Jane.
+I also enjoyed Sean McKeever’s Mary Jane Loves Spider-Man, a lighthearted teen romance book focusing on Mary Jane.

 Honestly, the one time I enjoyed Spider-Man more than anything was the Spectacular Spider-Man cartoon.
 The theme song was incredibly catchy.
 I feel like they almost perfectly encapsulated Spider-Man in that series.
 It was fun.
 They had a great balance between his superhero and ordinary lives.
 He applied lessons learned in his superhero life to his ordinary life and vice versa.
 Heck they managed to actually fool me with the Green Goblin’s identity.

-But yeah, I think it was a combination of the Clone Saga, Sins Past, and One More Day that killed a lot of my interest in the Spider-comics.
-I’m not really interested in Dan Slott’s considerable run, either, since it’s mired by endless flash-in-the pan events.
+But yeah, I think it was a combination of the Clone Saga, Sins Past, and One More Day that killed most of my interest in the Spider-comics.
+I’m not really interested in Dan Slott’s long run, either, since it’s mired by endless flash-in-the pan events.
 I’ve heard the Superior Spider-Man story was good, but I struggle to find myself interested.
 And they just wrapped up a RETURN to the goddamn Clone Saga!

 At this point, I feel like Spidey’s comics have been bungled for so long by various over-hyped events and disappointing, problematic, or largely forgettable runs.
 For me, even though I like the character, I’ve had personal qualms with even the most iconic creative team runs that lessened my enjoyment of them.
 There are few stories that I’d point to and say, “Yes!
 All of this!
 Give it to me!
 Web me up!”
 Unlike many other superheroes, I can’t really think of any story lines or creative team runs that I’d call the “perfect” Spider-Man.
-On my bookshelves, I could point out books from an assortment of Marvel and DC characters that I would consider the “best” of that character.
+On my bookshelf, I could point out other Marvel and DC books that I consider that character’s best.
 The books I’d recommend to any fan of the character.
 The books that stand out among the rest and hold up to the tests of time.

 But again, it might be largely because I joined at exactly the wrong time for any Spider-Man fan.